Bizcomm-convospan/Trendsetter/README.md

     # Make sure you are in the project's root directory
     firebase emulators:start --only functions,firestore
     ```
     This starts a local emulation of Firebase Functions and Firestore.
-The `prospect` function will be available at a local URL shown in the terminal output (this is your `PROSPECTING_FUNCTION_URL` for local dev).
+The `analyze` function will be available at a local URL shown in the terminal output (this is your `COMPETITOR_ANALYSIS_FUNCTION_URL` for local dev).

 ## Deployment